+Subject: Effective Date: Revised Date:

+Written Directive System February 5, 2007 December 4, 2023

+Title: Pages: Distribution:

-Subject: Written Directive System Effective Date: February 5, 2007 Revised Date: May 5, 2017 Title: Written Directive Review Pages: 3 Distribution: All Members Cross Reference: CALEA Reference Chapter 12 Chief of Police Approval Todd Pinion i:
+Written Directive Review 3 All Members

+Cross Reference: CALEA Reference Chapter 12 Chief of Police Approval Todd Pinion :

 The Department recognizes that the manual is a collection of regulations that can change for the good of the community, officers, Department, or because of law; therefore the manual will be reviewed and revised as necessary for compliance with current CALEA standards trends, laws, and updates.
 The Department will review all forms required by policy yearly for content and application.